|

 Paint the Surface: Shake can for a full one minute after the agitator ball begins to rattle.
 Repeat for 10 seconds after each 5 minutes of use.
 Spray a wet, thin, even coat approximately 8 to 10 inches away from surface.
 Repeat within 10 to 15 minutes until the desired color is achieved.
 For maximum gloss and protection, spray a final coat holding the can 5 to 6 inches away from the surface being careful to avoid running.
 Experiment with the distance of the can to achieve the finish you desire.
 Over spray can be removed with Mineral Spirits immediately after spraying and while surface is still wet.

-- VHT Brake and Caliper Paint will take temperature of 485°C. and is chemical resistant when dry.
+• VHT Brake and Caliper Paint will withstand temperatures of 485°C and is chemical resistant when correctly cured.

 How do I apply VHT Engine Enamel?

 Paint the Surface: Do not use in temperatures of less than 21°C on parts that are less than room temperature.
 Apply VHT engine coatings directly to the surface to be painted.
 Apply a smooth even coat and lightly sand for a primer coat or spot prime.
 Hold can 12 to 15 inches away from surface and spray in one direction using long even strokes.
 Repeat the process in the opposite direction.
-Wait approximately 30 minutes before recoating.
+Apply coats 10 minutes apart and all coats within 1 hour.
 Excessive coating build-up is not necessary or recommended and will cause blistering and loss of adhesion.
-Apply only enough coating to color surface evenly.
-If touch-up or recoating is necessary after 4 hours, a light sanding may be needed.
+Apply only enough coating to colour surface evenly.
+If touch-up or recoating is required, wait 7 days.

-Curing: VHT Engine Coatings will air dry in one hour and cure overnight.
-Baking for 15 minutes at 150°C and then 30 minutes at 180°C improves finish and provides a more durable surface for handling, resistance to salt-spray, chemicals and humidity.
+Curing: VHT Engine Coatings will air dry in one hour.
+Baking for 20 minutes at 93°C improves finish and provides a more durable surface for handling, resistance to salt-spray, chemicals and humidity.
 Curing may be accomplished by the inherent heat of operation, as encountered in engines, exhaust systems or by baking in an oven, infra-red, blow torch, etc. Starting the engine and running at idle for 15 minutes and letting cool can also cure VHT Engine Coatings.
 Restart the engine and run for no more than one hour and again let cool.
 If the engine is operating normally, this will bake on the finish.
 All curing must be done slowly.

 Application instructions for VHT FlameProof Coating